Skip to main content

 • Electrified Processes for Industry without Carbon (EPIXC)

-• Industrial Efficiency and Decarbonization Office
+• Industrial Efficiency and Decarbonization Office (IEDO)

 The Industrial Efficiency & Decarbonization Office (IEDO) accelerates the innovation and adoption of cost-effective technologies that eliminate industrial greenhouse gas emissions.
 IEDO provides planning, management, and direction necessary for a balanced national program of research, development, demonstration, technical assistance, and workforce development to drive energy, materials and production efficiency, and decarbonization across the industrial sector.